 Again, telling the whole story is sometimes easier from behind.
 I often photograph my kids while on vacation from behind.
 I like this one of them pulling their matching suitcases through the airport.
 It’s not even in great focus because of their movement, but it tells a story.

 The fact that they usually don’t even know you’re taking the photo is to your advantage.
-I love catching my kids standing and contemplating life, like this photo of Bria at the beach a few summers ago.
+I love catching my kids standing and contemplating life, like this photo of oldest daughter at the beach a few summers ago.

 I especially love taking back-to-school photos from behind.
-How cute is this picture of a 3-year-old Sophia off to her very first day of preschool?
+How cute is this picture of my then 3-year-old off to her very first day of preschool?

 Here’s an example of using a sideways angle.
-This is Bria’s first day of 4th grade, and it’s just another way of capturing the anticipation of the first day of school (in a new state and city that year).
+This is my oldest daughter’s first day of 4th grade, and it’s just another way of capturing the anticipation of the first day of school (in a new state and city that year).
 You get the backpack, the brand new shoes, and the facial expression—all telling a different story than a straight on shot might.

 Angle your camera!